BlackBladeDesign/NodeMaster/README.md

 **To be added:**
 - Dynamic Structure list, to handle custom structures, these will be added to a folder in documents, Ideally.
 - Add checkbox functionality for texture coordinantes, mapping, displacement, etc.
+- Custom property mass add tool, for object properties or materials